-WHAT DO YOU NEED TO MANAGE?
-HOW WILL YOU MANAGE IT?
-WHEN AND HOW YOU OPTION ONE (the preferred option) OPTION TWO (the next best option if option one isn't practicable) WILL MAKE SURE IT IS WORKING?
-EXAMPLE: Desk set up Desk that is the correct height for continuous work Alternating from sitting at dining table to standing at kitchen bench with 10 minute stretch breaks after every 50 minutes worked Weekly - during scheduled Phone call
+WHAT DO YOU HOW WI NEED TO MANAGE?
+OPTION ONE (the preferred option) (the preferred option) L YOU MANAGE IT?
+WHEN AND HOW YOU WILL MAKE SURE IT IS WORKING?
+OPTION TWO (the next best option if option one isn't practicable) Desk that is the correct height for continuous work Alternating from sitting at dining table to standing at kitchen bench with 10 minute stretch breaks after every 50 minutes worked Weekly - during scheduled phone call OPTION ONE (the preferred option) (the next best option if option one isn't practicable)